Get the Historic England Newsletter

 The most useful literature on the whole subject of the approach to the physical manifestations of ritual engagement with buildings is contained in the recent collection of essays by many of the current leading researchers, edited by Ronald Hutton.
 It contains an extensive bibliography with references to much of the periodical literature.
 There is also a growing number of excellent and accessible information online about surveys being undertaken in churches, which originated with the Norfolk Medieval Graffiti Survey.

-Share your images of witches' marks on social media (#WitchesMarks) or, if found in a listed building, why not Enrich the List.
+Share your images of witches' marks on social media (#WitchesMarks) or, if found in a listed building, why not add to the Missing Pieces Project.

 Our website works best with the latest version of the browsers below, unfortunately your browser is not supported.
 Using an old browser means that some parts of our website might not work correctly.